adobe-webplatform/css-shapes-editor/README.md

 See the `demo/` folder for examples.

-## Usage
+## Basi usage

 Load `dist/CSSShapesEditor.js` into the page:

     <srcipt src="dist/CSSShapesEditor.js"></srcipt>

-Setup the editor on an element to edit a CSS shape value:
+Setup the editor on an element to edit a CSS shape value.
+An interactive editor for the shape value will be drawn on top of the element.

     var element = document.querySelector('#element');
     var shape = window.getComputedStyle(element)['shape-outside'];
     var editor = CSSShapesEditor(element, shape);

+    editor.on('shapechange', function(){
-An interactive editor for the shape will be drawn on top of the element.
+      // update the CSS shape value on the element element.style['shape-outside'] = editor.getCSSValue();
+    })

 Supported shape values: